alexandramcadam/ZPolarisationNN/README.md

 # ZPolarisationNN

 Repository for my senior honours project "Distinguishing Longitudinally and Transversely Polarised Weak Bosons using Machine Learning".
-A Graph Neureal Network (GNN) and Deep Neural Network (DNN) were used to distinguish the polarisations of Z bosons.
+A Graph Neural Network (GNN) and Deep Neural Network (DNN) were used to distinguish the polarisations of Z bosons.
 Training was performed using a simulated, but experimentally-realistic, dataset of $pp \rightarrow ZZ \rightarrow q\bar{q}\ell\bar{\ell}$ events from $\sqrt{s}=14$ TeV pp collisions.
 The code is largely adapted from the repository https://github.com/Satriawidy/HggNN.
 The report for this project is included in the repository for futher information.

 # Set Up

-This project was implemented within a virtual environment using python 3 (specifically version 3.9.6) and the dependencies given in `requirements.txt`.
+This project was implemented within a virtual environment using python 3 (version 3.9.6) and the dependencies given in `requirements.txt`.

 # GNN
 1. Process the input dataset into a suitable format for GNN using one of `process.py`,`process_labframe.py` or `process_restframeVV.py` depending on the input dataset and desired reference frame to train the model.
 This creates a file with the graph data.